Exclusive: US seizes Venezuela President Nicolas Maduro’s airplane in the Dominican Republic

 For years, US officials have sought to disrupt the flow of billions of dollars to the regime.
 Homeland Security Investigations — the second largest investigative agency in the federal government — has seized dozens of luxury vehicles, among other assets, heading to Venezuela.

-The plane — a Dassault Falcon 900, according to flight records, is estimated to cost around $13 million — had been in the Dominican Republic in recent months.
+The plane had been in the Dominican Republic in recent months.
 US officials didn’t disclose why, but it presented an opportunity for US officials to seize the aircraft.

 Multiple federal agencies were involved in the seizure, including Homeland Security Investigations; Commerce agents, the Bureau of Industry and Security; and the Justice Department.